PinJui/CS_T0828_HW2/README.md

 The dictionary has three keys:
 - "bbox": List of bounding boxes in (y1, x1, y2, x2). (top,left,right,bottom)
 - "score": List of probability for the class of the detected digit
-- "label": List of class of the detected digit
+- "label": List of class of the detected digit, use class '10' for digit 0

 Result Example(for test image 1.png):

 ```
 {
  "bbox": [[6, 40, 39, 59]],